Replacing Capacitors in Old Radios and TVs

 you connected the right component to the right places.

-If your radio does not work at all, you will obviously need to do some other diagnosis and
+If your set doesn't work at all, you will obviously need to do some other diagnosis and

 remedy the problem before turning it on.
 The "test after each replacement" routine applies

-only to radios that are basically working in the first place.
+only to radios and TVs that are basically working in the first place.

 Obviously, if you are testing the radio with the chassis exposed on your workbench, use extreme